xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD04_LAB_MANUAL.md

 3. If the **photo** object is not null, return a **File** result constructed from the **photo.PhotoFile** and **photo.ImageMimeType** properties, else return the **null** value.
 4. Save the file.

->**Results** : After completing this exercise, you will be able to create an MVC controller that implements common actions for the Photomodel class in the Photo Sharing application.
+>**Results** : After completing this exercise, you will be able to create an MVC controller that implements common actions for the Photo model class in the Photo Sharing application.

 ### Exercise 2: Optional—Writing the Action Filters in a Controller